ENERZAi/OptimaV2-Docs/docs/guide/install.md

     | Python API       | `pybind11`             | `-DENABLE_PYTHON=ON`  |                                                               |
     | Native backend   | `openmp`               | `-DENABLE_NATIVE=ON`  |                                                               |
     | SNPE backend     | -                      | `-DENABLE_SNPE=ON`    | This feature requires invoke `download-snpe.sh` script above. |
     !!! note
         There are many flags that are not documented yet.
-Although these flags are declared, not working.
+Although you can declare these flags, it`ll not working.

-    Also, `install` script has concept "triplet" to support installing packages for various architecutures and OSes.

-    Supported triplets are:

-    - `x64-linux`
-    - `aarch64-linux`
-    - `arm-linux`
-    - `x64-android`
-    - `aarch64-android`
-    - `arm-android`

     After decide which target and features are enabled, run commands below:
     ```bash
     # Install requirements.
-    # example: python -m Scripts.install --triplet=x64-linux protobuf fmt
+    # example: python -m Scripts.install protobuf fmt
     # for more detail: python -m Scripts.install --help
-    python -m Scripts.install --triplet=<triplet> <packages>
+    python -m Scripts.install <packages>
     ```
     The `install` script will auto-detect compiler and build dependencies for OptimaV2 Runtime.
 If you want to force `install` script to use specific compiler, flags in below list can be used.
     - `--ignore-clang` : Make `install` ignore Clang.
 This forces `install` to use GCC.
     - `--use-clang=VERSION` : Use specific version of Clang.
 If not found, `install` will be failed.
     - `--ignore-gcc` : Make `install` ignore GCC.
 This forces `install` to use Clang.
     - `--use-gcc=VERSION` : Use specific version of GCC.
 If not found, `install` will be failed.
     After run command above, the folder named `third_party` will be created.
+    Please check name of folder inside `third_party/installed` folder.
+Its name is your `triplet` that required below.
     If you have problems running `install` script, please let us know.
 We`ll support you.

-    __Step 5.__ Generate cmake
+    __Step 5.__ Configure cmake
     ```bash
     # example: cmake -DTHIRD_PARTY_ROOT="$(pwd)/third_party/installed/x64-linux" -DENABLE_NATIVE=ON -B build -S . -G Ninja
     # default install path is: "${CMAKE_BUILD_DIR}/install".
 To override this, use "-DCMAKE_INSTALL_PREFIX=<install>".
     cmake -DTHIRD_PARTY_ROOT="$(pwd)/third_party/installed/<triplet>" <cmake flags> -B build -S . -G Ninja
     ```
     If you want to force CMake using Clang, add this flag: `-DCMAKE_TOOLCHAIN_FILE=CMake/UseClang.cmake`.
 You also can force CMake using GCC via this flag: `-DCMAKE_TOOLCHAIN_FILE=CMake/UseGCC.cmake`.
     These CMake script will auto-detect compiler and use it.
 If you want to use specific compiler version, use this flag for Clang: `-DTARGET_LLVM_VERSION=VERSION` and this flag for GCC: `-DTARGET_GCC_VERSION=VERSION`.
     __Step 6.__ Build the runtime
     ```bash
     cmake --build build --target install
     ```
+    __Step 7.__ Generate python wheel
+    This is extra step for who want to build python wheels.
+    To generate wheel, you should enable python binding feature(`-DENABLE_PYTHON=ON`) and build with target `install`.
+    !!! note
+        To generate python wheel, it is not allowed to change install prefix to usual install path like `/usr` or `/usr/local`. `setup.py` copies built libraries in install path during build wheel and does not check files whether are part of the runtime or not.
+It may cause undesired behavior.
+To prevent this problem, use other paths or do not change install path.
+    `setup.py` in OptimaV2 Runtime re-uses built libraries rather than re-build entire runtime again.
+To inform `setup.py` to where is library located, enviroment variables are used.
+    ``` bash
+    INSTALL_PATH=<install_path> pip wheel --wheel-dir wheel-out Bindings/Python
+    ```
+    You can see built wheel file located in `wheel-out` folder.

 ## Troubleshooting
 1. Building MLIR fails with compiler or linker errors